darshand15/darshand15.github.io/_projects/2_Generic_Programming_C.md

 ## Summary

 A project aimed at implementing Generic Programming features as a design pattern in C, using pre-processor directives.
 This project involved the implementation of generic containers like list, stack, queue, vector and hashmap, iterators for each of these containers and generic algorithms like find, find_if, count, count_if, min, max, accumulate that make use of these iterators.
-This project was implemented as part of the Design Patterns Course during my Undergraduate Study.
+This project was developed and implemented as part of the Design Patterns Course during my Undergraduate Study.

 ## Implementation Details